 Should students fail one elective course, they will be allowed to register for the same course or another elective in the second semester of the following year.
 Should a student fail more than one elective, they may be denied readmission.
+A student whose research report is given a mark of less than 50%, but who is allowed to make changes to the dissertation and resubmit it, will be awarded a maximum mark of 50%

-The Honours degree may be awarded in "the First Class" if student has an overall average of at least 75%, with a subminimum of 70% for the coursework and the for research dissertation.
+The Honours degree may be awarded in "the First Class" if student has an overall average of at least 75%, with a subminimum of 70% for the course work and for the research dissertation.

-In addition to completing the University application form, students applying from outside of UCT must also submit the course outlines of their highest level Economics courses as well as the names and contact details of two referees to the Graduate Administrator, School of Economics before 31 October.
-BBusSc students intending to proceed to Economics Honours in their 4th year must please notify the Graduate Administrator before 31 October.
+In addition to completing the University application form, students applying from outside of UCT must also submit the course outlines of their highest level Economics courses as well as the names and contact details of the two referees to the Graduate Administrator, Shool of Economics before 31 October.
+BBusSc students intending to proceed to Economics Honours in their 4th year must please notify the Graduate Administrator before 31 october.
 The programme commences in January.

-specialising in FINANCE [CH001FTX05]
+Bachelor of Commerce Honours specialising in FINANCE [CH001FTX05]